tatethurston/nextjs-routes/README.md

 That's it!
 A `nextjs-routes.d.ts` file will be generated the first time you start your server.
 Check this file into version control. `next/link` and `next/router` type definitions have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.

 Whenever your routes change, your `nextjs-routes.d.ts` file will automatically update.

-## Highlights

-🦄 Zero config

-💨 Types only -- zero runtime

-🛠 No more broken links

-🪄 Route autocompletion

-🔗 Supports all Next.js route types: static, dynamic, catch all and optional catch all

-## Configuration

-### withRoutes

-You can pass the following options to `withRoutes`:

-- `outDir`: The file path indicating the output directory where the generated route types should be written to (e.g.: "types").
-The default is to create the file in the same folder as your `next-config.js` file.

 ## Examples 🛠